zero-sh/zero.sh/README.md

 ## Working examples

-To see how this works out in practice, here are some repos that use `zero.sh`.
+To see how this works out in practice, here are some repos that use `zero.sh`:

 - [msanders/dotfiles](https://github.com/msanders/dotfiles)